 - Whisk: In a mixing bowl, whisk milk, water, egg and butter together.
 In a separate large mixing bowl, whisk flour, sugar and salt together.
 Pour in the wet ingredients slowly, whisking constantly until everything is incorporated.
 Strain the batter and use a spoon to press down on the lumps against the sieve to incorporate them back into the batter.
 Strain the batter and discard any remaining lumps.

 - Cover the mixing bowl with a plastic wrap, place the bowl in the refrigerator and chill the batter for at least 2 hours before using to allow flour particles to expand in the liquid to yield a tender and light crêpe.
 The batter can be made the day before and kept chilled until ready to use.

-- Heat an 8 to 10-inch frying pan over medium heat.
+- Heat an 8-inch frying pan over medium heat.
 Sprinkle droplets of water onto the frying pan and if the water sizzles immediately, it means the frying pan is hot enough for use.

 - Brush a thin layer of softened or melted butter on the frying pan.
 Give the crêpe batter a stir and scoop ¼-cup of batter.

 - Hold the frying pan in your dominant hand and pour the crêpe batter into the middle of the pan with another hand, tilting the pan in all directions as you pour (the batter should set almost immediately as you pour in the batter) so that the batter coats the bottom of the frying pan in a thin layer.